Engineering: Railway Engineering, MEng

 address: 1108 Newmark Civil Engineering Lab, 205 N Mathews Ave, Urbana, IL 61801

 The MEng in Engineering, Railway Engineering Concentration is a professionally-oriented degree program for students whose primary intent is a career in industry or government.
 This degree differs from the Master of Science degree in that it is a terminal degree and not a pathway to a doctoral program.
-Other concentrations under the MEng in Engineering major include Aerospace Systems Engineering, Energy Systems, and Plasma Engineering.
+Other concentrations under the MEng in Engineering major include Aerospace Systems Engineering, Autonomy and Robotics, Energy Systems, and Plasma Engineering.

 This program is a collaborative effort between the Rail Transportation of Engineering Center (RailTEC) and the Railway Group at KTH Royal Institute of Technology in Stockholm, Sweden.